TalorNyssao/Stellaris_German_Namelist/README.md

 # Stellaris_German_Namelist
-Mod for Stellaris containing German Names for Leaders and Ships
+This is a Mod for [Stellaris](http://store.steampowered.com/app/281990/Stellaris/), that adds a German name list with current German names.
+This includes persons, planets, ships, stations and fleets.

+## Known bugs:

+at the moment none

+## Versions:

+0.2 Update to 1.8 and renaming
+0.1 Initial Upload